Kuratoro/haskell.zettel.page/index.md

 ## Contribute

 So far it is primarily me, [Srid](https://www.srid.ca/), who has been adding content.
 If you have [ideas](https://github.com/srid/haskell-zettelkasten/projects/1) on how to grow this Zettelkasten or if you wish to contribute in some way, I'd welcome [your thoughts here](https://github.com/srid/haskell-zettelkasten/issues/new).
+You can also edit any page by clicking on the edit icon in the footer.

 In order to run this Zettelkasten locally,